gaxkalik/Raycasting/README.md

 You can find several predefined maps in the `maps/` directory.
 Each map file represents a 2D grid that the engine interprets for wall positions.

 # Textures
-Textures are stored in the textures/ directory in .xpm or .raw format.Texture mapping using basic linear algebra (vectors, angles)
+Textures are stored in the textures/ directory in .raw format.Texture mapping using basic linear algebra (vectors, angles)

-# Concepts Used **Raycasting algorithm**

 # License
 This project is licensed under the terms of the LICENSE file provided in the repository.